rtlabs-com/p-net/doc/creating_gsdml_files.rst

 See ``<SubmoduleItem>`` below for a general description on submodules.
-One specific detail for a DAP virtual submodule is that it has the ``Writeable_IM_Records="1 2 3"`` attribute, which informs about writable Identification & Maintenance records.
+One specific detail for a DAP virtual submodule is that it has the ``Writeable_IM_Records="1 2 3"`` attribute, which informs about writable Identification & Maintenance (I&M) records.
 Note that record 0 and 5 are read only, so they should never appear in this list.

 Other special submodules for DAP modules are ``<InterfaceSubmoduleItem>`` and ``<PortSubmoduleItem>``, both subelements to ``<SystemDefinedSubmoduleList>``.